 Unusual Symptoms Lead to Heart Attack Diagnosis

 Gloria Schulte, UnityPoint at Home employee, prided herself on leading a healthy lifestyle.
 Free of the health risks from smoking, high cholesterol and obesity, Schulte never considered herself at risk for heart disease.
-Despite being a rare candidate for a heart attack, Schulte was caught off guard when she experienced one in September 2014.
+Despite being a rare candidate for a heart attack diagnosis, Schulte was caught off guard when she experienced one in September 2014.

 Schulte first started noticing symptoms while traveling to visit her son in Kansas City.